elijahr/nim-debra/docs/guide/concepts.md

 - Each bag holds up to 64 objects
 - Bags are linked together forming a retire queue
-- Objects include destructor pointers for cleanup
+- Managed objects use `GC_unref` for cleanup when reclaimed
 - Organized by retirement epoch

 ### Limbo Bag Structure